computersarecool/willynolan.com/_posts/projects/2017-04-05-social-canvas.md

   -
     - p: 'In addition to the scale of this installation it is also unique in that it is truly interactive.
-Guests are allowed to directly participate in the game, creating an shared experience for all.'
+Guests are allowed to directly participate in the game, creating a shared experience for all.'

     - p: 'MGM''s write up is <a href="https://www.mgm.mo/en/cotai/art/art-tour/collaboration/social-canvas">here</a>.
 The featured videos show an overview of the project and a demo of the project in action.'